ayoayco/blog/_posts/2021-11-01-weekly-review-12.md

 On the contrary, I don't.

-I feel like life is chess… a turn-based strategy game, constantly emitting events and prompting us: "Your move."
+I feel like life is a turn-based strategy game, constantly emitting events and prompting us: "Your move."

 We'll never know what life's next move is going to be.